lnpeng/BloggerMVCHibernate/README.md

 # BloggerMVCHibernate
-Blogger web application is a Spring MVC web app where a blogger can register, add a blog and see recent blogs.
+Blogger web application is a secured Spring MVC web app where a blogger can register, add a blog and see recent blogs.

 # Description